-The financial statements of the Fund for the year ended 30 June 2024 have been prepared in accordance with the IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and the requirements of Capital Markets and Securities (Collective Investment Funds) Regulations, 1997.
+The financial statements of the Fund for the year ended 30 June 2024 have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and the requirements of Capital Markets and Securities (Collective Investment Funds) Regulations, 1997.

-(b) Basis of measurements
+(b) Basis of measurement

-The financial statements have been prepared on the historical cost basis unless stated otherwise.
+The financial statements have been prepared on the historical cost basis unless where fair value has been applied in line with the respective accounting policies.